cdimascio/aws-config-manager/README.md

 Manage multiple AWS credentials and config file pairs.

-Working with a variety of AWS configurations and want to manage their configurations separately.
+Do you work with a variety of AWS configs/credentials and want to manage them separately?
 Now you can.

 ## Install